rexresearch.com

 location of a wound, without limitation.

-As used herein, the term "dressing" refers broadly to any material
+As used herein, the term "dressing" refers broadly to any

-available, including films (e.g., polyurethane films),
+commercially available, including films (e.g., polyurethane

-hydrocoUoids (hydrophilic colloidal particles bound to
+films), hydrocoUoids (hydrophilic colloidal particles bound to

 polyurethane foam), hydrogels (cross-linked polymers containing